 5 Most Common Causes of Dead Stock in Retail

-Merchandise that has not been or cannot be sold is referred to as dead stock.
-This type of product has never been worn, used, or sold and has been in inventory for an extended period of time.
-It often has original packaging and tags.
+Dead stock has never been worn, used, or sold, and has been in inventory for an extended period of time.
+The product often still has its original packaging and tags.

-Defective products are the least troubling type of dead stock because you can return them to be fixed.
+Defective products are the least troubling type of dead stock because returning the products to be fixed or replaced is a possibility.
 For example, you can contact the manufacturer and request a return authorization (RA) for the merchandise.
 The vendor will issue you a credit for the stock and in many cases even pay for the freight back to its warehouse.

 Customers Hate It

-Too many times, retailers hold on to dead stock as a result of ego.
-They refuse to admit they made a bad call on that product and want to prove everyone wrong.
-As with products customers hate, this type of dead stock costs you money.
-Aside from not selling, this dead stock is taking up space on shelves that could have been used to fill in products in greater demand.
-It's best to admit you made a mistake, free up whatever cash you can by dumping the dead stock, and focus on more profitable products.
+This dead stock takes up space on shelves that could have been used to fill in products in greater demand.
+The solution is to free up whatever cash you can by dumping the dead stock to focus on more profitable products.

 Before introducing new items to your store, invite your staff to view samples of those items along with what you already sell.
-This visual exercise can really help identify duplicate items in ways looking at pictures cannot.
+This exercise can help identify features that differentiate seemingly overlapping items.